dotnet/docs/docs/standard/asynchronous-programming-patterns/how-to-implement-a-client-of-the-event-based-asynchronous-pattern.md

 ---
-title: "How to: Implement a Client of the Event-based Asynchronous Pattern | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net"
+title: "How to: Implement a Client of the Event-based Asynchronous Pattern" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net"